 - 0-10% calories from carbohydrates

-Restricting carbs triggers your body to switch from using glucose for fuel, to break down fat from your food and from stores on your body.
+Restricting carbs triggers your body to switch from using glucose for fuel, to breaking down fat from your food and from stores on your body.
 The liver turns this fat into highly efficient fuel molecules called ketones.
 When enough ketones are circulating in your body, you are in the metabolic state called ketosis.

 Benefits of the Keto Diet